-ERC and EIC Pathfinder (FET-Open) are very different funding schemes under Horizon 2020.
-To name a few differences - ERC is an individual grant, while EIC Pathfinder (FET-Open) is a collaborative project.
-ERC is looking into excellence in basic research, while EIC Pathfinder (FET-Open) is seeking Future and Emerging Technologies and it is by-definition more applicative.
-A EIC Pathfinder (FET-Open) project is expected to reach proof of concept in the scope of the project, while in ERC it is not necessary.
+ERC and EIC Pathfinder (previously FET-Open) are very different funding schemes under Horizon Europe.
+To name a few differences – ERC is an individual grant, while EIC Pathfinder is a collaborative project.
+ERC is looking into excellence in basic research, while EIC Pathfinder is seeking Future and Emerging Technologies and it is by-definition more applicative.
+An EIC Pathfinder project is expected to reach proof of concept in the scope of the project, while in ERC it is not necessary.
 The budget structure is different, and the list goes on.

-Still, despite such apparent and basic differences, there exists a hidden link which creates a de-facto undocumented overlap between ERC and EIC Pathfinder (FET-Open).
+Still, despite such apparent and basic differences, there exists a hidden link that creates a de-facto undocumented overlap between ERC and EIC Pathfinder.
 Becoming aware of this undocumented overlap can prove beneficial to many.
 What is this proposed overlap?
 How can understanding it prove beneficial?
 In this article, we will lay the foundations which link between the two projects and create this overlap.
 Afterwards, we will discuss how to navigate such commonalities for a greater benefit.

 - Both are bottom-up funding schemes;